Log in with

 Where are all of the projects located?

-All of our projects take place from M-F (9am-3pm) at various community partner sites across the Bay Area.
-Partner sites will be in proximity to general cohort locations.
+The cohort will most likely be assisting 5-7 non-profits, schools, and parks (TBD).
+The projects take place from M-F (8:30am-12:30pm) at various community partner sites in the Palo Alto area.
 We are currently vetting possible nonprofit partners to serve as host sites; once finalized, a schedule of the specific locations will be shared.

 How will I earn my service hours?